sharpoverride/webpack-improved/README.md

 ## Start development

+You run `npm install` after you cloned the project.

-*Note:* You need to delete `index.d.ts` from `node_modules/immutable/contrib/cursor/` folder in order for `node run dev` to work
+*Note:* You need to delete `index.d.ts` from `node_modules/immutable/contrib/cursor/` folder in order for `node run dev` to build corectly.

-You run the `npm run dev` command.
+You run the `npm run dev` command to start he build.
 Build should succeed if you removed the faulty index.d.ts from immutable/contrib/cursor.